How to Send a Fax Without a Fax Machine

 You have a few choices.
 Each one works differently, and some are better than others depending on what you need.

 Online fax services (browser-based).
 Open a website, upload your document, enter the fax number, send.
 No app to download.
 Works on any device.
-FaxDrop gives you two free faxes per month with no account required.
+FaxDrop gives you two free faxes per month, up to 5 pages including cover, with no account required.
 After that, credits start at $1.99.

 Fax apps for your phone.
 Some services have mobile apps that let you photograph a document with your camera and fax it directly.
 This works well for quick one-page faxes, but multi-page documents are easier to handle on a computer.
 FaxDrop's website works on mobile browsers, so no app download is needed.
 See the guides for iPhone and Android.